tristanbatchler/COMP3702/Final exam notes.md

 * There **will** be a question on logic rules including De Morgan's laws and conversion to CNF.
 * There **will** be a question on decision theory including Bayes' rule.
+* There will **most likely** be a question on expected value of sampling information using Bayes' rule akin to tutorial 7 questions.
+Make sure you master tutorial 7.
+* There will **most likely** be a question on using offline solvers with MDPs.
 * There will be **no** continuous search or motion planning questions! :grin:
 * There is **no** need to memorise the DPLL algorithm -- only need to know how to use it.
+* There is **no** need to study the utility of money.
 * The exam has a total of 120 marks over 6 questions.
 * The exam will have a total time of 120 minutes.
 * The exam is closed book.